xianweics/filemanager-plugin/README.md

 > Control the running order during building.

-- `start {Object}`: Register actions to [`beforeRun`](https://webpack.js.org/api/compiler-hooks/#beforeRun) hook to compiler, actions which you set will be run before running the compiler.
+- `start {Object}`: Register actions to [`beforeCompile`](https://webpack.js.org/api/compiler-hooks/#beforecompile) hook to compiler.
+Executes a plugin after compilation parameters are created.
 - `end {Object}`: Register actions to [`done`](https://webpack.js.org/api/compiler-hooks/#done) hook to compiler, actions will be executed when the compilation has completed.

 In the example below, the start event with `del` command will run first,